Skip to main content

 Thaden Reels exterior photo of it's angular modern structure at night

-Thaden Reels
+Thaden School Reels Building

 The restaurant space showing a beautiful mix of materials of concrete masonry units and plywood